UPDATE, DECEMBER 6, 2018: The damaged floating dock departed the Bremen yard via tug. It is now at the Lürssen facility in Hamburg.

-UPDATE, SEPTEMBER 16, 2018: The floating dock at the Bremen yard sustained damage up to its roof but is still standing.
+UPDATE, SEPTEMBER 16, 2018: The fire damaged the floating dock at the Bremen yard up to its roof, but the dock still stands.
 Lürssen released the following update yesterday:

 As of this morning (15th September), the fire has been under control.
 According to the fire department, there is no further danger of the fire spreading, although fire suppression measures will continue for the time being.
 Currently, about 180 fire fighters of the Bremen fire departments and of the surrounding counties as well as the fire department of the Jos.
 L. Meyer Shipyard are on duty, but are being gradually released.
 We would like to express our sincere gratitude for the tireless efforts and professional response of all those involved, including the fire service, police, the technical support unit, and our own employees.
 Currently no statement can be made at this stage as to the cause of the fire or the extent of the damage.